OCA/maintainer-quality-tools/README.md

  - If you need any special ordering (for module overrides to work), prepend it with an alfanumeric indicator such as `1_`
  - As we prepared our own testbed from scratch we simply leave out `travis_install_nightly` which normally does this job.
  - Watch out to have mqt dependencies correctly set up beforehand, look at `travis_install_nightly` and at the `.travis.yml` sample file for details.
+ - No use of `ln -s`.
+If you work with some kind of catching it will make problems.

 **Goody**: